iansAToasificationDOTorg/SourceEditor/README.md

 # Source Editor
-Source code editor for Apple devices
+Source code editor for Apple devices.

 Written for hosting on raspberry pi.